oyanzhi/tp/docs/UserGuide.md

 ### <font color=#f88379>Listing all archived clients</font> : `archivelist`

-Shows a list of all archived clients in FinHub.
+Displays a list of all archived clients in FinHub.

 Format: `archivelist`